 To make changes in the hours worked of a CRNP/CNM, please contact the Collaborative Practices Department.

-A physician in a collaborative practice that is voluntarily terminated by either party is responsible for notifying the Medical Board of the date upon which the agreement terminates.
+When a collaborative practice is voluntarily terminated by either party, the physician is responsible for notification to the Medical Board within 14 days.

-Notification to the Medical Board or the Nursing Board that a CRNP/CNM has voluntarily terminated an agreement will meet the notification requirement and will result in termination of the physician’s approval to practice under the agreement.
+A notice of termination directed to either the Medical or the Nursing Board will meet the physician notification requirement and will result in termination of the physician’s approval to practice under the agreement.

 Initial collaborative agreement application forms are available through the Board of Nursing.